edelstone/edelstone.github.io/README.md

  - **Design:** Chrome DevTools, Figma, Sketch, Balsamiq, InVision, paper and pencil
  - **Code:** HTML, CSS, Sass, SVG, Git, GitHub, the occasional UI framework
  - **Actively learning:** React, vanilla JavaScript, Framer
- - **Productivity:** Things, Notion, Slack, Zoom, [Pinboard](https://pinboard.in/u:tsanzer)
+ - **Productivity:** Things, Slack, Zoom, [Pinboard](https://pinboard.in/u:tsanzer)
  - **Code editor:** Atom
  - **Browser:** Chrome

 ## Media I consume 📚
  - **Music:** I primarily listen to music on YouTube Music mixed with some ambient backgrounds from [A Soft Murmur](http://asoftmurmur.com/) or [Generative.fm](https://generative.fm/).
-It's real nice for getting into a flow.
+It's super nice for getting into a flow.
 My listening stats are on [Last.fm](http://www.last.fm/user/tsanzer).
  - **Podcasts:** I use the Overcast app.
 I's not perfect but it's the best I've found for iOS.
 My favorite shows are Science Salon, The Tobolowsky Files, and The Fifth Column.
  - **Reading:** I finish an audio book about once a month, mostly non-fiction stuff.
-For current events I usually scan headlines on Google News or AllSides, and generally avoid social media because it's terrible.
+For current events I usually scan headlines on Knewz or AllSides, and generally avoid social media because it's terrible.
  - **TV:** Some of my favorite shows include Eastbound and Down, Todd and the Book of Pure Evil, Futurama, The IT Crowd, Community, and The League of Gentlemen.

 ## Interesting tidbits 🤔